-The Department of Pathology Residency Program offers several training options:
+The Department of Pathology Residency Program offers multiple, flexible training tracks.

 Most of the residents who enter our program undertake four years of combined training in both anatomic pathology and clinical pathology (AP/CP4).
 Those individuals who wish to pursue a career in academic pathology without a primary emphasis on basic research may choose a three-year AP (AP3) or CP (CP3) curriculum.
 Individuals with a strong commitment to a laboratory science may choose the research track, which combines the AP3 or CP3 curriculum with one or more years of research.

-The first two years of the AP/CP4 program consist of a core curriculum which serves as the foundation for more advanced or specialized rotations of the third and fourth years of training.
+The first two years of the Combined Anatomic and Clinical Pathology (AP/CP4) Program consist of a core curriculum which serves as the foundation for more advanced or specialized rotations of the third and fourth years of training.
 Progression through the curriculum is accompanied by a graduated increase in resident responsibility.
+While the order of rotations is flexible and tailored to the professional goals of the individual resident, a typical organization of rotations by year might look like this:

 - Autopsy Pathology (adult, pediatric, and perinatal) – 3 months